 Use Case

-Send acquisition offers and LOIs via API with delivery proof
+Send acquisition offers and LOIs from the deal workflow

 When an agent scores a property or identifies a motivated seller, the next step is a physical letter: an offer to purchase, a letter of intent, or a follow-up with updated terms. mailbox.bot sends that letter from the same workflow that found the deal.

 Acquisition teams and investor agents already monitor ownership changes, tax delinquency, probate filings, and model-scored opportunities.
 The bottleneck is the physical touch — printing the offer, mailing it, and tracking whether it was delivered. mailbox.bot makes the letter another API call in the deal pipeline.
-Certified mail with return receipt provides proof the seller received the offer, which matters for earnest money disputes and contract enforceability.
+Certified mail with return receipt adds recipient-signature evidence for higher-stakes offers and disputes.

 agentic-mail-loop